 Provide structure.
 If you can’t add more trees then consider adding “tree like” structures.
 These could be things like pergolas, arbors or tall shrubs.

 Use bird feeders designed for woodpeckers.
 Woodpeckers will come to regular bird feeders and eat black oil sunflower seeds.
 However, they often have to compete with cardinals, titmice, etc at these feeders.
 I have had the most luck when I used feeders and food that was designed specifically for woodpecker usage.
-Here is my full list of recommendations for woodpecker feeders.
-(More on this below!)

 Making Lemonade When Life Gives You Lemons